York0104/NYCU-AI-Wireless-Communication-HW/Exercise_3_1/ReadMe.md

 1. The BER curves have the correct qualitative trend: BER decreases as SNR increases.
 2. With 64 pilots, MMSE is best, LS is second, and DNN also improves steadily with SNR.
 3. With only 8 pilots, DNN is noticeably worse than the 64-pilot case, but it becomes competitive with LS at high SNR.
 4. Even after switching the DNN backend from `scikit-learn` to TensorFlow, the DNN still does not reproduce the paper's "close to MMSE" performance.
-Therefore, this work should be described as a TensorFlow-based modern reimplementation with correct qualitative trends, not a strict numerical reproduction of Figure 3.
-5. Training stability for part (b) is acceptable.
-Many DNN runs stop before the maximum iteration count, so part (b) is substantially better behaved than parts (c) and (d).

 Additional tuning note for part (b):